syncfusion-content/flutter-docs/Flutter/datagrid/filtering.md

 {% endhighlight %}
 {% endtabs %}

+### Filter rows with a range between two dates

+A `DateTime` type of column can be filtered with a range between two dates by applying the two filter conditions to the same column.
+The `FilterType` for the filter condition with the start date should be `GreaterThanOrEqual` and the end date should be `LessThanOrEqual` and the `FilterOperator` for the filter condition should be `and`.

+{% tabs %}
+{% highlight Dart %}

+@override
+Widget build(BuildContext context) {
+  return Column(
+    children: [
+      Expanded(
+        child: SfDataGrid(source: _employeeDataSource, columns: [
+          GridColumn(
+              columnName: 'ID',
+              label: Container(
+                  padding: EdgeInsets.symmetric(horizontal: 16.0),
+                  alignment: Alignment.centerRight,
+                  child: Text(
+                    'ID',
+                    overflow: TextOverflow.ellipsis,
+                  ))),
+          GridColumn(
+              columnName: 'Name',
+              label: Container(
+                  padding: EdgeInsets.symmetric(horizontal: 16.0),
+                  alignment: Alignment.centerLeft,
+                  child: Text(
+                    'Name',
+                    overflow: TextOverflow.ellipsis,
+                  ))),
+          GridColumn(
+              columnName: 'Date of Joining',
+              label: Container(
+                  padding: EdgeInsets.symmetric(horizontal: 16.0),
+                  alignment: Alignment.centerRight,
+                  child: Text(
+                    'Date of Joining',
+                    overflow: TextOverflow.ellipsis,
+                  ))),
+          GridColumn(
+              columnName: 'Salary',
+              label: Container(
+                  padding: EdgeInsets.symmetric(horizontal: 16.0),
+                  alignment: Alignment.centerRight,
+                  child: Text(
+                    'Salary',
+                    overflow: TextOverflow.ellipsis,
+                  ))),
+        ]),
+      ),
+      MaterialButton(
+          child: Text('Filter rows with a range'),
+          onPressed: () {
+            _employeeDataSource.addFilter(
+              'Date of Joining',
+              FilterCondition(
+                value: DateTime(2000, 07, 12),
+                filterOperator: FilterOperator.and,
+                type: FilterType.greaterThanOrEqual,
+              ),
+            );

+            _employeeDataSource.addFilter(
+              'Date of Joining',
+              FilterCondition(
+                value: DateTime(2022, 03, 24),
+                filterOperator: FilterOperator.and,
+                type: FilterType.lessThanOrEqual,
+              ),
+            );
+          }),
+    ],
+  );
+}

+{% endhighlight %}
+{% endtabs %}

+### Retrieving the filtered rows

+After filtering, the rows can be retrieved in the same order as displayed in the view by using the [DataGridSource.effectiveRows](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/effectiveRows.html) property.
+It holds the filtered collection if the filtering is applied in the data grid.

 ## UI Filtering

-The `SfDataGrid` provides excel like filtering UI and also advanced filter UI to filter the data easily.
+The `SfDataGrid` provides excel-like filtering UI and also advanced filter UI to filter the data easily.
 UI filtering can be enabled by setting `SfDataGrid.allowFiltering` property to `true`.
-This allows to open the filter UI by clicking on the filter icon in column header to filter the records.
+This allows to open the filter UI by clicking on the filter icon available in the column header.
 The filtering UI will be shown as a popup menu on the desktop and web platforms and it will be shown as a new page on the mobile platforms.

 The `SfDataGrid` provides the following types of filter popup modes,

 * **Checkbox Filter** - Provides excel like filter interface with list of check boxes.
-* **Advanced Filter** - Provides advanced filter options to filter the data.
+* **Advanced Filter** - Provides advanced filter options to filter the data with multiple conditions.

 ![Flutter datagrid shows a checkbox filter in web platform](images/filtering/flutter-datagrid-checkbox-filter-view.png)